McKinsey & Company: South African corruption scandal

-In 2020 McKinsey representatives giving testimony to the Zondo Commission of Inquiry into State Capture placed blame for the firm's involvement in the corruption scandal on former McKinsey partner, Vikas Sagar.
-During 2021 McKinsey & Co. agreed to repay R 870 million (US$63 million) in fees to South African state logistics company Transnet SOC Ltd., seeking to distance itself from contracts linked to corruption allegations.
+In 2020, McKinsey representatives giving testimony to the Zondo Commission of Inquiry into State Capture placed blame for the firm's involvement in the corruption scandal on former McKinsey partner, Vikas Sagar.
+During 2021 McKinsey & Co. agreed to repay R 870 million (US$63M) in fees to South African state logistics company Transnet SOC Ltd., seeking to distance itself from contracts linked to corruption allegations.
 In April 2022 the Zondo Commission recommended that key Eskom executives be criminally investigated for improperly awarding consulting contracts to McKinsey & Company.
 South Africa's National Prosecuting Authority announced on Friday, 30 September 2022 that it had criminally charged both McKinsey South Africa and former McKinsey partner, Vikas Sagar, with fraud, corruption and theft related to a contract to advise Transnet on buying new locomotives.
+In 2024, McKinsey was ordered to pay a $122 million criminal penalty (and enter into a three-year deferred prosecution agreement) to settle an investigation by the Justice Department and South Africa's National Prosecuting Authority for violations of the Foreign Corrupt Practices Act (FCPA); 50% of the penalty will be paid to South Africa (roughly R1.1 billion).
+McKinsey paid bribes to government officials in South Africa between 2012 and 2016.

 French presidential corruption scandal

-In December 2022, it was reported that the French National Financial Prosecutors' Office had raided the headquarters of President Emmanuel Macron's Renaissance party and McKinsey's Paris office.
+In December 2022, it was reported that the French National Financial Prosecutor's Office (PNF) had raided the headquarters of President Emmanuel Macron's Renaissance party and McKinsey's Paris office.
 The raids were related to probes into false election campaign accounting, as well as possible favouritism and conspiracy.
 The probe had been widened in October 2022 from an initial focus on McKinsey's taxes to include alleged underreporting of campaign consulting costs and allegations of favoritism.
-McKinsey consultants are alleged to have worked as unpaid volunteer's on Macron's 2017 and 2022 election campaigns, in violation of French law.
+Even though the company had a turn over of €329 million, they did not pay any corporation taxes in France in a decade, according to the French senate.
+McKinsey consultants are alleged to have worked as unpaid volunteers on Macron's 2017 and 2022 election campaigns, in violation of French law.
 The firm is subsequently alleged to have benefitted from special access and favorable government treatment, including the awarding of lucrative government contracts.
-The French media has dubbed the scandal 'McKinsey Affair' or 'McKinseygate'.
+The French media has dubbed the scandal the McKinsey Affair or McKinseygate.
 McKinsey is facing possible charges for corruption and tax fraud as a result of the investigation.
+In July 2023, the case was still pending.